getsentry/eng-pipes/README.md

 ![Diagram representing the production](docs/production.svg 'Production diagram')

-TODO: Add notes for the following:

-- What code does a service need to call to report to this app?
-- How do you build a Looker dashboard?

 ### Sentry bot Slack app

 The [Sentry bot](https://api.slack.com/apps/ASUD2NK2S) Slack app sends events to the production backend.
 You can find what URL are events sent to by going to "Event subscriptions" in the app page.
 Events are sent to the "apps/slack/events" route.